dizonivan11/Borealis/README.md

 # Borealis

-> A .NET Library which contains a method for basic CRUD (Create, Retrieve, Update and Delete) operations.
-It can be used with SQL and MySQL.
-It also includes Tcp Socket Framework which handles socket connections in Client-Server Model.
+> A .NET Library which contains Tcp Socket Framework which handles socket connections in Client-Server Model.
+It also has helper methods for basic CRUD database operations which is handled inside DataManager.

 > An example usage of the library:
 ```csharp